 Aesthetics, Inc. Unveils Immersive Art Experience at Scripps La Jolla North Tower

-Renowned artist Jason Li's "Marshland Symphony", a watercolor mural depicting the San Joaquin Marsh & Wildlife Sanctuary at dusk invites reflection and calm, helping to create a soothing and restorative atmosphere for patients and visitors alike.
+Renowned artist Jason Li's watercolor of a tranquil wetland at dusk invites reflection and calm, helping to create a soothing and restorative atmosphere for patients and visitors alike.

-A radiant mosaic of bold, swirling colors by Lynn Basa brings energy and vibrancy to a Scripps La Jolla North Tower corridor.
+Lynn Basa's radiant mosaic of bold, swirling colors brings energy and vibrancy to a Scripps La Jolla North Tower corridor.

 New hospital tower integrates large-scale murals, original artwork, and nature-based themes to enhance healing and elevate the patient experience.